 On Basalt Mountain, managed by the White River National Forest, you’ll find a series of worthy trails open to eMTB’s (as well as motos).
 Note that the popular trails to the south (Mill Creek, Basalt Mt.
 Trail, Cattle Creek Trail) are not open to motorized use.
 Lone Pine Trail, North Fork Trail, and Mile Post One provide plenty of options to connect on to the Red Table Road, the end of which is a great destination if you want to get above tree line for big views of the mountain ranges in all directions.
 To the north of Red Table Road you’ll also find the Green Gate Trail.

 In the mid-valley, on the BLM’s Crown Special Recreation Management Area, you’ll find a big loop that is mostly singletrack that is open to motorized use, including eMTB’s.
-Majority of users on this route are traditional mountain bikers, not motorcycles.
+A majority of users on this route are traditional mountain bikers, not motorcycles.
 Start and finish your loop at the west lower end of BLM Rd.
 8320.
 Turn left on to South Porcupine, continue on North Porcupine, Outie, Buckhorn, and finally Buckhorn Traverse, before taking the short and steep Buckhorn Traverse Spur up to BLM Rd.
 8324.
-Climb the eastern portion of 8324 up towards the top of the Crown, and descend 8320 down to the Divide Parking Lot trailhead before descending Prince Creek Road back to the start of your loop.
+You can retrace your route for mostly singletrack out-and-back, or instead finish the big loop by climbing the eastern portion of 8324 up towards the top of the Crown, and then descend 8320 down to the Divide Parking Lot trailhead before descending Prince Creek Road back to the start of your loop.
 This loop is about 20 miles with 2,600′ of climbing and descending; a shorter loop is possible if you climb back up the western portion of 8324.
+Study the maps for this one, and try a the big loop, shorter loop, and out-and-back versions each time you return for more.

 Between Basalt and Aspen, on the north side of the RF Valley you’ll find a number or high elevation routes to explore on Larkspur Mountain and Triangle Peak.
 A highlight is the eastern portion of the Arbaney Kittle Trail.
 Access its eastern end by climbing up Larkspur Mt.
 Road, and continue on Kobey Park Road and FS Rd.
 513. A good adventure option in this area is to use FS Rd.
 526 to gain the top of Mount Yeckel.
 Descend from the A-K Trail on the Red Rim Road, or mix it up by connecting earlier and heading west on the Red Canyon Trail.